2019-Fall-Cohort/university-clinic-hospital-bee-squad/README.md

     - each patient, both default and user added, will start with a Blood Level of 20 and a Health Level of 10

 ### Functions
-The user will have the ability to
+With the guidance of on-screen prompts, the user will have the ability to
-    -Add an employee
+    -Add an employee to the roster
-        +on screen prompts will guide the user through the necessary steps.
+    -Admit another patient to the hospital
+    -Check the employee roster
+    -Send all Doctors on their rounds
+        +When doctors do blood work, they draw 1 unit of blood and increase the patients health level by 2x -Send all Nurses on their rounds
+        +When nursees do blood work, they draw 2 units of blood and increase the patients health level by 1x -Pay all employees

 ### Concepts Used in This Module